World Senior Chess Championship: Overview

 Originally, the minimum age was 60 years for men, and 50 for women.

 Since 2014, the Senior Championship is split in two different age categories, 50+ and 65+, with separate open and women-only tournaments.
 Participants must reach the age of 50 or 65 years by December 31 of the year of the event.
 There is a category for players 75+ which provides special prizes.

 The championship is organized as an eleven-round Swiss system tournament.
 It is an open tournament, and each FIDE member federation may send as many players as desired.
 The separate women's tournament is held only if there are enough participants (at least 10 women from four different FIDE zones).

-The winners of the open tournaments (both age categories) are awarded the title of Grandmaster if they do not already have it and the winners of the women's tournaments (both age categories) are awarded the title of Woman Grandmaster if they do not already have it.
+The winner of the open 50+ tournament is awarded the title of Grandmaster if he/she does not already have it, and the winners of the women's tournaments (both age categories) are awarded the title of Woman Grandmaster if they do not already have it.

 So far one World Chess Champion, Vasily Smyslov, has gone on to win the World Senior Championship as well, winning the first such championship aged 70 in 1991.
 Nona Gaprindashvili is the only Women's World Chess Champion to obtain the women's World Senior title as well.

 The oldest World Senior Champion, male or female – before the split in two different age categories was made – was Viktor Korchnoi, who won the title at the age of 75 and a half (in 2006, his only participation).

 Vlastimil Jansa then won the 65+ section at the age of 76 in 2018 (his first gold medal), Gaprindashvili won the same year in the women's group 65+ at the age of 77.
 Julio Ernesto Granda Zuniga of Peru (born in 1967) is the youngest Senior World Chess Champion, section 50+, at the age of 50 in 2017.

 For comparison, the oldest reigning World Chess Champion ever was Wilhelm Steinitz, who held the title until the age of 58 years, 10 days.
 The oldest reigning classical World Chess Champion since the inception of the World Senior Chess championship in 1991 was Viswanathan Anand, who held the title until age 43 when he lost to Magnus Carlsen.